s0ders/go-semver-release/docs/usage/quickstart.md

     prerelease: true
 ```

-Once the configuration file is saved inside the Git repository to version, the tool can be ran from inside a local environment or a CI runner as below:
+Once the configuration file is saved inside the Git repository to version, the tool can be executed from inside a local environment or a CI runner as below:

 ```bash
 $ go-semver-release release <REPOSITORY_PATH_OR_URL> --config <PATH_TO_CONFIG_FILE> [--dry-run, --verbose]